monoscope-tech/apitoolkit-landing/docs/sdks/databases/mysql/index.md

 ---
-title: Integrating APItoolkit with MySQL
+title: Integrating monoscope with MySQL
-ogTitle: How to Monitor MySQL Database Operations with APItoolkit using OpenTelemetry
+ogTitle: How to Monitor MySQL Database Operations with monoscope using OpenTelemetry
 faLogo: database
 date: 2024-06-14
 updatedDate: 2024-06-14